 Step Back in Time Instantly!
 The best dinosaur insights are hidden in books.
 Want to see the top dinosaur books on Amazon for Adults?
 Ready for an epic journey?
 Just click HERE!: Best Dinosaur Books for Adults

 The Herbivorous Giant: What Did the Therizinosaurus Use Its Claws For?

-The Therizinosaurus is considered a therizinosaurid, a collection of dinosaurs referred to as scythe lizards.
+The Therizinosaurus is considered a therizinosaurid, a collection of dinosaurs referred to as scythe lizards, a type of long claw dinosaur.
 One look at the Therizinosaurus, and it’s easy to see why.
 The T. cheloniformis, the only officially recognized species of Therizinosaurus, had fiercely large, long claws, a hunched back, and walked on its hind legs.